-With high profile national and international awards to their name (Best UK Newcomer at the 2013 Jazz FM Awards & European Young Artists’ Jazz Award at 2011 Burghausen International Jazz Festival, Germany) and consistent audience and critical acclaim for their performances across the UK and Europe, the Beats & Pieces Big Band are fast becoming one of the country’s most talked about jazz groups.
+With high profile national and international awards to their name (Ensemble of the Year at UK Parliamentary Jazz Awards 2014, Best UK Newcomer at the 2013 Jazz FM Awards & European Young Artists’ Jazz Award at 2011 Burghausen International Jazz Festival, Germany) and consistent audience and critical acclaim for their performances across the UK and Europe, the Beats & Pieces Big Band have quickly established themselves as one of the country’s foremost young jazz groups.
 Led by composer and conductor Ben Cottrell, their music draws on a wide range of influences from Ellington to Loose Tubes to Radiohead to redefine the role of the big band for a new generation.

 Since their very first gig at the Manchester Jazz Festival in 2008, the band has performed across the UK to consistent audience and critical acclaim.
 In March 2011, Beats & Pieces were named as the winners of the European Young Artists’ Jazz Award, part of the Burghausen International Jazz Festival in Germany and one of the continent’s largest awards for emerging jazz musicians.
 Winning the competition ahead of 4 other finalists from across Europe led to a gala concert supporting Chick Corea and Gary Burton, which was broadcast on German TV and radio.
 The band have since performed internationally for radio station TSF Jazz in France, at the 12 Points!
 Festival in Dublin, and showcased at the Jazzahead conference in Bremen, Germany (generously supported by the PRS for Music Foundation’s British Music Abroad scheme).